Milk Kefir: Food From The Gods

-Highlights Of Milk Kefir:
+Highlights Of Milk Kefir

 It contains many strains of beneficial bacteria and yeasts that are especially helpful in rebalancing the gut and creating vitamins like biotin, folate and B6, as well as K2.
 Probiotics help us naturally cleanse our systems and absorb nutrients better.
 It can greatly help with digestive disorders including IBS and Chron’s.
 Probiotics are also known for helping with depression, ADHD and autism.

 It is high in essential vitamins and minerals necessary for the body to repair itself, reduces tumors1 and has the antioxidant CLA which is a very beneficial also higher in grass-fed milk2.
 CLA has been noted for its effects on breast tissue, and therefore kefir should be a regular part of anyone’s diet who is at increased risk for breast cancer.

 Folate deficiencies have been getting quite a bit of attention lately, and with good cause.
 The folic acid in fortified grains are not healthy, and those with MTHFR mutations may experience severe health issues from including these unhealthy products in their diet.
 It actually tricks the body into thinking it has real folate and can complicate the body systems that need it, including the detoxification system.
 This is one of the factors that leads to lip ties, tongue ties and even autism.
 The folate in milk kefir can further be increased by doing a 2nd ferment.

 It is full of essential amino acids that are very easy for our bodies to absorb.
 The saturated fats and cholesterol in healthy animal foods such as dairy are important for fertility and proper brain development.
 For this reason, it is best to make kefir with full-fat milk… I even add extra cream!
 Animal fats are the best sources of vitamins A, D, E and K2, which are essential for healthy babies and optimal health.

 It is primarily high in calcium and magnesium, which are necessary for many important functions in the body.
 Vegans will argue that the best source of calcium is spinach and nuts, but this simply is not true.
 Much of the minerals in plant foods are bound to anti-nutrients such as oxalates, which can actually cause kidney stones and a whole host of other issues, including tooth decay.
 Especially when not getting enough K2–which is difficult without animal fats!

-It is very EASY to make – All you need are kefir grains, a glass jar and milk.
+All you need are kefir grains, a glass jar and milk.
 It doesn’t even have to be raw milk, but preferably it will be FULL FAT, NON-UHT milk.